kbrddestroyer/Python.Astro/README.md

 - Kinetic - object that has physical parameters, such as mass, acceleration and velocity.
 It's also used in visualization, converting own parameters to display self in pygame window.
 Also it can break into fragments if the external forces are much greater than it's own gravity.
 - Spawner can be added into unifile.
 Spawnables must contain no parameters in constructor.
 - Universe Utils file specifies global mathematical operations, such as distance calculating, force between two kinetics and universe-to-display convertations
-- Simulation - controls tickrate and Universe update rate.
+- Simulation - controls tick rate and Universe update rate.
 Parameters can be tweaked to achieve different simulation speed.

-Universe yses leapfrog integration for kinetic position and velocity calculations.

-> Graphics and visuals will be added soon

 ## Installing

 1. Fetch the dependencies. `pip install -e .`
-2. Optionally install jupiter
+2. Optionally install Jupiter and Notebook with `pip install jupiter notebook`

 ## Usage